Zillow Instant Offers: Why It Shut Down for Good

 On November 2, 2021, Zillow Group announced it was closing its iBuying service, Zillow Offers.[3]
 The company stated the model was flawed and, as a result, Zillow bought too many homes at too high a price.

-According to the CEO, Richard Barton, difficulties in forecasting home prices was a major reason for shutting down their house-flipping service.
+According to CEO Richard Barton, difficulties forecasting home prices were a major reason for shutting down Zillow's house-flipping service.
 Essentially, Zillow ended up with homes worth less than what the company paid for them.

 Additionally, the big price swings in the real estate market would create more risk than return.
 Zillow estimated more than $500 million in losses related to flaws with the Zillow Offers program.[4]